alastria/alastria-node-besu/docs/binary-installation.md

 # Implementation of API Key in Nginx

-An API Key is an unique token used for the authentication to make request to a server.
-Using that, the Besu node will be more secure for unauthorized access or requests.
+An API Key is a special token used for the authentication to make requests to a server.
+Using that, the Besu node will be more secure for unauthorized accesses or requests.

-The implementation through an reverse proxy with Nginx add an isolation layer to our node from direct users and reducing the node's exposure to potential attacks.
+The implementation through a reverse proxy using Nginx adds an isolation layer to our node from direct users, reducing the node's exposure to potential attacks.

 ## Steps to deploy

-(This is a derivative version of the offical Alastria repo of the [reverse proxy](https://github.com/alastria/reverse-proxy-nginx), in this steps it's explain how configure Nginx in order to use API key in query format (instead of headers), so we can use it in Metamask too for example)
+(This is a derivative version of the offical Alastria repo of the [reverse proxy](https://github.com/alastria/reverse-proxy-nginx), in this steps they're explained how configure Nginx in order to use API key in query format (instead of headers), so it can be use in digital wallets, like Metamask for example)

 **1.** First of all, the Besu node must be correctly deployed.
 **2.** Install Nginx